LEGAL · HIPAA

 6. Right to a Paper Copy of This Notice

 You may request a paper copy of this Notice at any time, even if you agreed to receive it electronically.
+We will provide it promptly.

 7. Right to File a Complaint